 The city is also notable for its unique sake brewing, with some elusive sakes sold almost exclusively within the city and difficult to find elsewhere, and breweries continuing to venture into winemaking

-Why not try the unique sake from each brewery?
+Why not try the unique sakes offered by each brewery?

 Other articles